 |Available internationally?||Yes, in Australia||No||No|

 In this category, U-Pack is the clear winner (unless you’re Australian).
-Pack Rat only operates in just over half the states and no other countries.
-PODS operates in most states and Canada.
+Pack Rat only operates in just over half of the United States and has no international presence.
+PODS operates in most states and Canada, as well as Australia.
 U-Pack operates in all 50 states, plus Puerto Rico and Canada.

-In this case, all three of our competitors have very similar containers.
-They all offer multiple sizes, and they’re all made of sturdy, weathproof metal.
-For the winner in this category, it’ll all come down to convenience.
+In this case, all three of our competitors have very similar offerings.
+They all offer multiple container sizes, and they’re all made of sturdy, weather-resistant steel frames.
+For the winner in this category, it all comes down to convenience.
 Here’s how they stack up.